chasepeeler/siriproxy-isy99i/README.md

 Here are some simple [BASH scripts] (https://gist.github.com/4052516) which you can modify to experiment using the REST API of the ISY-99i.

-There also is a very active user and developer [support forum](http://forum.universal-devices.com) for both new and active users.
+There also is a very active user and developer [support forum](http://forum.universal-devices.com) for both users and developers.

 Installation